Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally closed sets: the marriage case

 To distinguish from classical $X$-rotations, we use the superscript $g$ for all generalized $X$-rotations throughout the paper.
 Note that a classical $X$-rotation exposed in a matching $M$ is also a generalized rotation exposed in $M$.
 As we did for classical $X$-rotations, we again write $x \in \rho^g$ (resp.~$y \in \rho^g$) if $(x,y) \in \rho^g$ for some $y$ (resp., for some $x$).
-The \emph{elimination} of a generalized $X$-rotation, or of a set of generalized $X$-rotations, is defined analogously to the classical rotation case.
-Note that, for a generalized rotation $\rho$ exposed at a matching $M$, we still have $M \succ_X M/\rho $.
+The \emph{elimination} of a generalized $X$-rotation, or of a set of generalized $X$-rotations, is defined analogously to the classical rotation case. among the generalized rotation $\rho^g$ exposed at a matching $M$, we still have $M \succ_X M/\rho^g $.